GiovaneBernardo/GalacticAssembly/README.md

 ## Current Features
 - Marching Cubes
 - Octree for generating the scalar fields
-- Custom Physics + PhysX
+- Custom Physics + PhysX collisions

 ## Current state
-- Can generate big static planets, no noise yet, just round spheres
+- Can generate big and deformable round planets (no noise)